EleisonC/poet-chain-x/frontend/README.md

 ### 2. Deploy a Contract (Optional)

 1. Navigate to the **"Deploy Contract"** tab
-2. Upload your `.wasm` contract file and metadata JSON
+2. Upload your `.polkavm` contract file and metadata JSON
 3. Set parameters and click **"Deploy Contract"**

 ### 3. Manage Auctions